 Boston Red Sox vs. Toronto Blue Jays

-The Boston Red Sox and the Toronto Blue Jays face off on Friday in game two of their series at Fenway Park in Boston.
-The red Sox are -113 favorites over the Blue Jays with an over/under run total set 9.5.
+The Boston Red Sox and the Toronto Blue Jays meet up for game one of their series in Fenway Park.
+The red Sox are -135 favorites over the Blue Jays with an over/under run total of 9.5.

 The Boston Red Sox continue to chase the New York Yankees in the American League East but while they still trail New York they are distancing themselves from the chasers in the Wild Card race in the American League.
 The Red Sox have won four games in a row, are 22-16 at home this season, and are 5-5 in their last 10 games.
 As a team Boston has the best batting average in baseball at .275 led by Adrian Gonzalez at .350, Jacoby Ellsbury at .302, David Ortiz at .301, and Dustin Pedroia at .278.
 As a team the Red Sox pitching staff has an ERA of 4.15 with the starters at 4.02 and the bullpen at 3.84.
 For game one against the Jays Boston starts John Lackey who has taken his share of lumps since becoming a member of the Sox.
 For the season Lackey has allowed 82 hits and 53 runs while striking out 43 over 70 innings of work.